 where one belongs.

 This spirit led work is part of an ongoing series of REMATRIATION expressions taken up by the author.

-Several members of First Contact Reconciliation Collaborative are trained facilitators for two Toward Right Relationship with Native Peoples experiential workshops – a one-hour program for middle and high schools students, “Rediscovering America: Understanding Colonization,” and a two-hour program for high school students and adults, “Roots of Injustice, Seeds of Change – Toward Right Relationship with Native Peoples.”
-Through the voices of Native Americans, European colonists, Western historians and a narrator, we trace the historic and ongoing impacts of the Doctrine of Discovery, the 15th-century justification for European subjugation of non-Christian peoples.
+Several members of FCRC are trained facilitators for two Toward Right Relationship with Native Peoples workshops.
+Kairos, of Canada granted permission to modify their original work.
+We hear U.S. history – voices of Native Americans, European colonists, Western historians and a narrator – tracing historic and ongoing impacts of 15th-century Papal Bulls as justification for European subjugation of non-Christian peoples.
 Both workshops have been developed in response to calls from Indigenous leaders at the United Nations and the World Council of Churches.

 In order to educate for social change we must engage the spirit and, in order to do so, we need to decolonize ourselves. ~R.A.
 Shahjahan